-Jim: We're going to.
-We're in New York City.
+Jim: We’re in New York City.
 You could probably hear some of the sirens in the background, but Eric, it is great to have you.

 John: It’s a fun broadcast.

-Eric: Totally different from what you do, although I’ve had you guys on the program.
-Well, listen, [it's a] privilege to be able to speak to people about the things that I consider so important, it is a joy.
+Eric: --although I’ve had you guys on the program.
+I … well, listen, to me uh … the privilege to be able to speak to people about the things that I consider so important, it is a joy.
 I praise God for it and I praise God for what you guys do every single day.

-Jim: You wrote that biography, so you know him well.
+Jim: You wrote that biography, so you know … you know him well.

 Jim: Who is he?
-Many people won’t know who he was.
+Many people won’t know—

 Eric: No, yeah, yeah.